-What Is a Proxy: Your Go-To Guide in 2020
+What Are Proxies?
+Your Go-To Guide in 2024

 Learn all about proxies, their types, and main use cases.